Peer Group Program 2020-21 Frequently Asked Questions

 How are the Peer Groups formed?

-All potential Peer Group participants are required to complete the online application by Feb.
-22, 2020, in order to be considered for inclusion in a Peer Group.
+All potential Peer Group participants are required to complete the online application, in order to be considered for inclusion in a Peer Group.
 Submitting an application does not guarantee placement into a Peer Group.
-You will be notified on or before March 31, 2020, if you have been successfully matched/placed in a Peer Group.
+You will be contacted within a few weeks of submitting your application.

 The data collected via this application will be used by CFMA staff and/or its contracted facilitator solely to aid in the establishment of effective Peer Groups and will be kept confidential, and will not be shared without the consent of the information provider.